amethon/www/_reflections/journal2.md

 As you may know, ever since I was a child, the mysteries of the deep have captivated my imagination, and I have yearned to delve into the secrets of the ocean and unveil its secrets..
 So when I was offered the opportunity to embark on a deep sea diving expedition, I knew that I could not pass it up.

 I must say, the journey was truly extraordinary.
-As I descended into the abyss, I was struck by the otherworldly beauty of the creatures that lived there.
+As I descended into the abyss, I was entranced by the otherworldly beauty of the creatures that lived there.
 The deep sea is a strange and exotic place, full of wonders that most people never get to see.
 I was captivated by the graceful movements of the jellyfish, the glowing lights of the lanternfish, and the eerie silence of the sunken wrecks.

 As I marveled at the wonders of the deep, I also couldn't help but feel a sense of isolation and loneliness, being so far removed from the crest of the waves and the glow of the sun, I felt like I was adrift in a vast and empty void.
 It was a feeling that I had never experienced before, and it was both unsettling and exhilarating.